linxingchen/cobra/README.md

 * "self_circular" - the query contig itself is a circular genome.
 * "extended_circular" - the query contig was joined and exteneded into a circular genome.
-* "extended >= 10k" - the query contig was joined and extended at least 10 kbp.
-* "extended < 10k" - the query contig was joined and extended fewer than 10 kbp.
+* "extended_ok" - the query contig was joined and extended but not to circular.
 * "extended_failed" - tthe query contig was not able to be extended due to different reasons (i.e., "COBRA rules", "DNA break or low abundance" and "Unexpected_assembly_break_or_short_piece_missing").
+* "DNA break" - neither end of a given contig share EOL with others.

 For the joined and extended queries in each category, only the unique ones (```*.fasta```) will be saved for users' following analyses, and the sequence information (e.g., length, coverage, GC, num of Ns) is summarized in the ```*fasta.summary.txt``` files.
 For categories of "extended_circular", "extended >= 10k" and "extended < 10k", the joining details of each query are included in the corresponding folder and ```*joining_details.txt``` file, and summarized in the ```COBRA_joining_summary.txt``` file, example shown below: